 Learn German in Heidelberg: Location

-Heidelberg is a fabulous language course destination – which plenty of life, beautiful scenery, a vibrant University student scene, buckets of culture, nightlife and yet is quite a compact city with good public transport that ensures commuting is kept to a minimum.
+Heidelberg is a fabulous language course destination – with plenty of life, beautiful scenery, a vibrant University student scene, buckets of culture, nightlife and yet is quite a compact city with good public transport that ensures commuting is kept to a minimum.
 It appeals to German language learners of all ages, abilities and students have always enjoyed their programmes in this picturesque and historic city.
 Whatever your interests, Heidelberg has the solution, whether you have only one week to spare or plan on attending an Academic Year language programme of 36 weeks.

 Situated in the south-west of Germany, it is the fifth largest city of the German Federal State of Baden-Württemberg and home to some 145,000 people.
 Heidelberg is part of a densely populated region known as the Rhine-Neckar Metropolitan Region and lies on the banks of the River Neckar.